kanisterio/kanister/docs/tasks/argo.rst

   kubectl apply -f quick-start-minimal.yaml -n argo

-Port-forward to view the Argo UI:
+Use ``port-forward`` to forward a local port to the argo-server pod's port to view the Argo UI:

 .. code-block:: bash